rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

 ## Framing a Prediction Problem

-### Step 1: Problem Identification

 **Primary Question:** What are the leading indicators of power outages, and can we build an early warning system to detect potential outages?

-**Importance of the Question:**
-- **Preparedness and Response:** Helps utility companies and emergency services prepare for and respond more effectively to impending outages.
-- **Practical Impact:** An early warning system has immediate practical applications, providing significant value to stakeholders by potentially preventing outages or mitigating their impact.

 ### Machine Learning Techniques and Approach